 In our modern age of sports, where sports science is at a stratospheric level and rising, what are the factors that, when applied correctly, can lead sports participants to peak performance in sports?
 Are there secrets to sporting excellence?
-Are these factors easily manipulated for the benefits of the athletes?
+Are these factors easily manipulated for the benefit of the athletes?
 This article discusses the factors that can lead athletes and coaches to peak performance in sports.

 Technical Factors